This is a named option within the Statistics PhD. Find information about the traditional Statistics PhD program requirements and policies here.

 STAT 998 Statistical Consulting3

-Sufficient credits of STAT 990 to reach the 51-credit minimum
+Students may complete sufficient credits of STAT 990 to reach the 51-credit minimum.

-Courses that do not count in this requirement: STAT 609 Mathematical Statistics ISTAT 610 Introduction to Statistical InferenceSTAT 699 Directed StudySTAT/MATH 709 Mathematical StatisticsSTAT/MATH 710 Mathematical StatisticsSTAT 849 Theory and Application of Regression and Analysis of Variance ISTAT 850 Theory and Application of Regression and Analysis of Variance IISTAT 990 Research
+Courses that do not satisfy the electives requirement include: STAT 609 Mathematical Statistics ISTAT 610 Introduction to Statistical InferenceSTAT 699 Directed StudySTAT/MATH 709 Mathematical StatisticsSTAT/MATH 710 Mathematical StatisticsSTAT 849 Theory and Application of Regression and Analysis of Variance ISTAT 850 Theory and Application of Regression and Analysis of Variance IISTAT 990 Research.

 Graduate School Policies